Creating a Signal

 3. Returns the completed signal with results when processing finishes

-4. If timeout is reached, returns the latest status (processing/pending)
+4. If timeout is reached, returns the latest status (processing)

 Timeout Configuration